College Historical Society: Competitive debating

 Before the creation of a competitive debating structure, representatives of the society were invited to speak at similar societies internationally.
 As early as 1932 James Auchmuty and Garrett Gill travelled to Moorhead to speak at Minnesota State University.

 The society's best debaters compete nationally and internationally against other societies in competitions, most usually of the British Parliamentary debating style with the notable exception being the Irish Times public-speaking competition.
-The society fielded teams in the Grand Final of The Irish Times Debating Competition in 2006, and won it in three consecutive years, in 2007, 2008 and 2009.
-It is second to the Literary and Historical Society of University College Dublin when it comes to individual and team victories.
-It has also competed internationally, competing at foreign Inter-Varsities and at both the World Universities Debating Championship and European Universities Debating Championships (the society having hosted the former in 1992).
-The society held the European record for most wins at a single European Championships, after the performance of two speakers at the 2021 Championships in Madrid.
+Teams representing the society have won the overall team prize in the Irish Times Debating Competition more than any other institution.

+It has also competed internationally, competing at foreign Inter-Varsities and at both the World Universities Debating Championship and European Universities Debating Championships (EUDC) - the society having hosted the former in 1992.
+As of 2021, the society held the European record for most wins at a single European Championships, a record set following the performance of two speakers in the 2021 championships in Madrid.
+In the 2023 edition of EUDC, a Hist team reached the grand final and became the first entirely female team from any Irish university to do so in over a decade (with the previous all female team having been a Hist team in 2011).
+In 2024, Martha McKinney-Perry and Andy Cullinan became the first Hist and second Trinity Team to have won the EUDC.

-The society jointly hosts the Trinity Women's Open, the Robert Emmett Invitational summer Open, and the Dean Swift Intervarsity (Trinity IV), the largest Irish Inter-varsity, with the University Philosophical Society.
-The society also fosters development and competition within itself, running workshops and internal competitions: including its Rosaleen Mills Maiden Speaker Competition, the Wolfe Tone's's Public Speaking Competition, Mary Harney Women and Gender Minorities Competition, and Henry Grattan's Historical Motion Competition.
+The society hosts the Trinity Women's Open, the Robert Emmett Invitational Summer Open, and the Dean Swift Intervarsity (Trinity IV), the largest Irish Inter-varsity each year.
+The society also plays a role in providing Secondary School Level Debating, and jointly runs the Leinster Schools' Debating Competition with the Literary and Historical Society.

-It also plays a role in providing Secondary School Level Debating, jointly running the Leinster Schools' Debating Competition with the Literary and Historical Society and its own Schools' Maces.
-The Hist Schools' Mace is open to all Leaving Cert cycle student, while the Girls' Mace is open to all female and gender minority Leaving Cert Cycle students.

-Controversy

-In September 2020, it was reported that the society had cancelled an invitation for the author and evolutionist Richard Dawkins to address the society.
-In announcing the cancellation, the Auditor of the Society Bríd O’Donnell said she had been unaware Richard Dawkins held some controversial opinions, and that the society would be rescinding his invitation as we "value our members comfort above all else".